langtech-bsc/mt-evaluation/README.md

 - `geneval_scores`

 ##### MT GenEval Contextual

+MT-GenEval ([Currey, Anna, et al., 2022](https://arxiv.org/pdf/2211.01355.pdf))is a dataset designed to evaluate gender translation accuracy when translating out of English.
+The contextual task provides gender information in the sentence(s) preceding the target but evaluates only on the target sentence which is gender neutral in the source.

 To run MT GenEval Contextual, you can use the following task names, which allow you to specify the language direction to use: